Bushra-KB/Bushra-KB/README.md

 ## :raising_hand_man: About Me:

 - 👋 Hello there!, I am **Bushra KM.**
+- 🔭 A passionate Full Stack developer from Ethiopia.
-- 🔭 I’m Electrical and Computer Engineer
+- 🎓 I'have BSc. in Electrical and Computer Engineering, and MSc. in Computer Engineering.
 - 🌱 I’m passionate about programming and engage with it every day.
 Addicted to Coding.
 - 👯 I’m looking to collaborate on ATS, NLP tools for ethiopian languages
 - 💬 You can ask me about ... any thing